Skelmis/python-docx/README.md

 - Supporting multiple numbered lists within a document
 - Supporting TOC updates within the package without the need to open the document manually
 - Supporting floating images within documents
+- Supporting the ability to transform word documents into PDF's

 ## Installation